cisagov/manage.get.gov/docs/architecture/decisions/0022-submit-domain-request-user-flow.md

 ## Decision

 We have decided to go with option 1.
 New users of the registrar will need to have at least one approved application OR prior registered .gov domain in order to submit another application.
 We would like to allow users be able to work on applications, even if they are unable to submit them.

-[A user flow diagram that demonstrates this logic can be viewed at this link](https://miro.com/app/board/uXjVM3jz3Bs=/?share_link_id=875307531981).
+A [user flow diagram](https://miro.com/app/board/uXjVM3jz3Bs=/?share_link_id=875307531981)https://miro.com/app/board/uXjVM3jz3Bs=/?share_link_id=875307531981 demonstrates our decision.